chrischow/dataandstuff/_posts/2020-04-09-singapore-covid19-case-data.md

 # Factors for Discharge
 Finally, we try our luck to model the factors contributing to discharge.
-Our target is a binary feature for discharged vs. not discharged today, 08 Apr 2020.
+Our target is a binary feature for discharged vs. not discharged yesterday, 08 Apr 2020.
 I should probably state upfront that there are severe limitations from modelling cases that will be discharged in this manner.
 This is because (a) most cases have not concluded yet, and (b) we are effectively ignoring deaths by lumping it with hospitalised cases.
 Let's see what we get anyway, without any high hopes.

 ```python